-On the Central Administration home page, in the Application Management section, click Manage service applications.
+On the Central Administration home page, in the Application Management section, select Manage service applications.

-In the Manage Target Applications group, click New.
+In the Manage Target Applications group, select New.

-In the Target Application ID box, type a text string.
+In the Target Application ID box, enter a text string.
 For example, ODataApp.

-In the Display Name box, type a name for the target application.
+In the Display Name box, enter a name for the target application.
 For example, ODataApp.

-In the Contact Email box, type a contact e-mail.
+In the Contact Email box, enter a contact email.

-In the Target Application Type drop-down list, select Group.
+In the Target Application Type dropdown, select Group.
 This indicates the mapping of many user credentials or a security group to one credential.
 In this case, the Target Application Page URL is not needed and automatically selects None.
-Click Next.
+Select Next.

 On the Create New Secure Store Target Application page, for both Field Name and Field Type, accept the default values of Windows User Name and Windows Password.
-Click Next.
+Select Next.